PALM HARBOR MUSEUM

 Photos by Joy Katzen-Guthrie

-We invite you to view our new Hartley House Historical Marker (dedicated on Saturday, July 19th).
+We invite you to view our new Hartley House Historical Marker (dedicated on July 19, 2025.
 The Florida Historical Marker Program is among the most popular and visible statewide public history programs of the Florida Division of Historical Resources, with the intention to provide awareness of Florida's rich cultural history and to enhance the enjoyment of publicly accessible historic sites and attractions.

 This marker was the result of a ten years-long process in which volunteers from Palm Harbor Historical Society, Inc. partnered with Pinellas County historians to research and author the text and apply for approval from the Florida Department of State Division of Historical Resources.
 Discover more about the rich history of the Hartley House (built between 1914 and 1919) and Palm Harbor Museum by viewing our Historical Marker at any time and by visiting our museum during our open hours 10 AM to 2 PM Thursdays, Fridays, and Saturdays, when you can enjoy a self-guided or docent tour at no charge (Donations are gratefully accepted!).
 Museum grounds also include our historic Citrus Grove House, Florida native plant gardens with informational signage, wind phone, and shaded picnic area in our camphor tree grove.